Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 Recent News
 ===
++ Oct, 2022, One paper, 'Artificial Intelligence and Corneal Confocal Microscopy: the start of a beautiful relationship' was accepted by **Journal of Clinical Medicine (JCM, 2022 IF: ~ 4.964)**
 + Sep, 2022, Our Work 'Automatically Segmenting the Left Atrium and Scars from LGE-MRIs Using a Boundary-Focused nnU-Net' won the <font color="#dd0000">best paper runner-up award</font> in LAScarQS 2022 (MICCAI workshop).
 Congrats to Yuchen Zhang!
 Well done.
 + Sep, 2022, I gave a [talk](https://imed.nimte.ac.cn/view-25467.html) at the **5th Belt and Road Forum for Young World Scholars** at the Cixi Institute of Biomedical Engineering, Chinese Academy of Sciences.
 Thanks for Prof. Yitian Zhao's invitation!
 + Aug, 2022, One paper, 'Dual Consistency Enabled Weakly and Semi-Supervised Optic Disc and Cup Segmentation with Dual Adaptive Graph Convolutional Networks' was accepted by **IEEE Transactions on Medical Imaging (IEEE-TMI, 2022 IF: ~11.037)**